 The Wyss Institute’s mission is to transform healthcare and the environment by emulating the way nature builds.
 We harness the freedom of academia and the focus of industry in order to translate revolutionary technologies into commercial products and solutions.
-At the Wyss Institute, faculty from premier academic and clinical institutions, collaborate with staff scientists, postdocs, graduate students, industry experts, business development leaders, and entrepreneurs across disciplines to invent and de-risk new technologies that don’t just succeed at making it to the market – they disrupt it.
+At the Wyss Institute, faculty from premier academic and clinical institutions collaborate with staff scientists, postdocs, graduate students, industry experts, business development leaders, and entrepreneurs across disciplines to invent and de-risk new technologies that just don’t succeed at making it to the market – they disrupt it.
 We support research that universities, companies, and venture capital firms don’t fund because they view it as too risky.
 We prefer to use the word “challenging,” and we love challenges.
-For more information, visit: http://wyss.harvard.edu/
+For more information, visit: http://wyss.harvard.edu/ For more information, visit: http://wyss.harvard.edu/

 You are a collaborative, impact-focused problem solver who wants to be part of a dynamic team dedicated to creating and commercializing novel approaches to global challenges in healthcare and sustainability.
-You want the freedom to explore, to push the boundaries of what is possible, and to use your ambition to tackle challenging projects in a fast-paced, industry-focused environment without a lot of administrative hurdles.
+You are coachable and care deeply about learning, growing and building with your team.
+You want to join a mission-focused high-performance team, to push the boundaries of what is possible, and to channel your ambition to tackle challenging projects in a fast-paced, translation-focused environment.
 You enjoy working with diverse groups of people and leveraging your expertise to create innovations that can change the world.

 About the Role: